Moving to Northern Ireland

 - Photographic ID

 - Evidence of your UK address (e.g. your tenancy agreement).
-Where you do not have this, the Personnel Officer assisting with your appointment can issue you with a letter for your chosen bank, to confirm your employment status etc. on request
+Where you do not have this, the HR Business Partner assisting with your appointment can issue you with a letter for your chosen bank, to confirm your employment status etc. on request.

 - Proof of employment (e.g. your letter of appointment)